-Here's how prisoners and prison staff can access Samaritans services
+Here’s how people in prison, and prison staff, can access Samaritans' services

-All prisons are required to offer prisoners access to Samaritans’ helpline free of charge.
+All prisons are required to offer people in prison access to Samaritans’ helpline free of charge.

-If prisoners prefer, they can write to us instead.
-We offer a freepost service, so there is no need to buy a stamp and freepost envelopes are usually available in communal areas of the prison.
+If people in prisoners prefer, they can write to us instead.
+We offer a confidential freepost service, so there is no need to buy a stamp.
+Freepost envelopes are usually available in communal areas of the prison.

 Face to face support

-If there is not a prison listener scheme available, volunteers from the local Samaritans branch may visit the prison to offer face to face support.
-Offenders may also have access to Samaritans branches whilst on temporary licence.
+If the prison doesn’t have a Listener scheme, volunteers from the local Samaritans branch may still visit the prison to offer face to face support for those struggling in prison.

 Support for prison staff

 Prison staff are also welcome to contact Samaritans.
-Our services are particularly important following a suicide in custody.
+Our services are particularly important following a self-inflicted death in custody.
 At these sad times, we play a key role in supporting both staff and prisoners.

 Her Majesty's Prison and Probation Service (HMPPS)